krystianbeduch/password-manager/README.md

 - Move to the end of the list:
    - `Ctrl + Shift + ↓` keyboard shortcut
    - click the fast-forward icon in the toolbar
-   - Menu: `Table -> Move password to the end`<br>
+   - Menu: `Table -> Move password to the end`

-Once a password entry has been moved, a message appears in the status bar: `Order has been changed - don't forget to save`.<br>
+Once a password entry has been moved, a message appears in the status bar: `Order has been changed - don't forget to save`.
-The position of entries can be saved using.

 To save the new order use:
 - `Ctrl + S` keyboard shortcut
 - click the save icon in the toolbar
 - Menu: `Table -> Save password position`<br>

 > [!IMPORTANT]
 > You cannot reorder entries while attribute-based sorting is active.
 You must switch back to the `Sort by your own items` option first.